So You Want To Apply for a NIDILRR Grant? Here Are the Basics

 The System for Awards Management (SAM.gov) is the primary vendor database for the U.S. Federal Government.
 SAM collects, validates, stores and disseminates data in support of agency acquisition missions.
 You must register with the System for Awards Management, or SAM if you wish to apply for a Federal grant or contract.
 The SAM registration process may take five or more business days to complete.
 If you are currently registered with SAM, you may not need to make any changes.
 However, make certain that the TIN associated with your DUNS number is correct.
 Also note that you will need to update your SAM registration on an annual basis.
 This may take three or more business days to complete.

 Finally, you must register with Grants.gov, which will allow you to use and upload an application into the application system.
 This registration may take five or more business days to complete.
 You may begin working on your application while completing the registration process, but you cannot submit an application until all of the Registration steps are complete.
-For detailed information on the Registration Steps, please go to: http://www.grants.gov/web/grants/register.html
+Find detailed information on the Registration Steps.

 When you submit an application via Grants.gov you must (1) be designated by your organization as an Authorized Organizational Representative (AOP); and (2) register yourself with Grants.gov as an AOR.
-Details on these steps are outlined at the following Grants.gov page:
+Details on these steps are outlined on Grants.gov Register page.

-At the http://www.grants.gov website, you will find information about submitting an application electronically through the site, including the Help Desk hours of operation.
-ACL strongly recommends that you not wait until the application due date to begin the application process through http://www.grants.gov because of the time involved to complete the registration process.
+At the Grants.gov, you will find information about submitting an application electronically through the site, including the Help Desk hours of operation.
+ACL strongly recommends that you not wait until the application due date to begin the application process through Grants.gov because of the time involved to complete the registration process.

 We can’t emphasize strongly enough the importance of completing these registrations early.

 If you wish to apply for a NIDILRR grant, identify an appropriate grant competition.
 Not all grant areas are funded every year, so it is important to determine which areas are likely to be competed in a given year and the dates of the competitions.